Home

 • Linoleic Acid

-Fractionated Coconut OilMCT oil contains only 2 of the above fatty acids.
-These are caprylic and capric.
-It is an artificial oil and by no means a substitute for say, virgin coconut oil.
+MCT oil contains only two of the above fatty acids.
+These are caprylic acid and capric acid.
+It is an artificial oil and by no means a substitute for say, Virgin Coconut Oil (VCO).

 Caprylic acid is often used for cosmetic purposes.
-Hollywood must have a lot of this acid then.
-Its chemical name is octanoic acid.
+Hollywood must have a lot of this acid then. 🙂 Its chemical name is octanoic acid.

 On the other hand, capric acid hangs out in the food flavoring business and goes by the geek name, decanoic acid.
-You'll often see medium-chain triglyceride or MCT listed as an ingredient on food and supplement labels.
+You’ll often see Medium Chain Triglyceride or MCT listed as an ingredient on food and supplement labels.